 Is NASM worth it?

-From what I’ve personally seen in the industry, the NASM certification is worth it for most trainers and fitness professionals who want to work with general population clients.
-The NASM approach is incredibly effective for taking someone from conditioned to fit.
+The NASM certification is worth it for most trainers and fitness professionals who want to work with general population clients.
+Given its NCCA accredited status, NASM meets the key requirements for being a dependable personal training certification.

 NASM is also great if you want to specialize after earning a base personal trainer certification.